 Are you dealing with the challenging situation(s) where you are hurting because of something done against you or your loved one?
 I pray for you today, for the grace of healing from the hurt and forgiveness, since it is a holy duty to forgive.
 It is a blessing, too, to do so.

 God love you.
 God bless you.

 Fr.
 Maurice Emelu

-[Thursday Ordinary Time A: Readings: Ex 12:1-12; Mt 18:21-19:1]
+[Thursday Ordinary Time A: Readings: Jos 3:7-10, 11, 13-17; Mt 18:21-19:1]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.